 - Students with children can research the local school system regarding open enrollment dates.

 - Apply for the Childcare Voucher Program that assists students with childcare expenses; program based on financial need.

 - NAU students have access to the Campus Health Services for medical, pharmacy, counseling services, and more.

 - There are also off-campus health providers (Sacred Peaks Health Center, Native Americans for Community Action Health Center, North Country Health Care, Flagstaff Medical Center).

 - If you are seeking part-time employment, utilize the Handshake program to find jobs, etc.

-- Make an appointment with the NAU Career Services on how to prepare for interviews, resume, letter of interest and much more.
+- Make an appointment with the NAU Career Development on how to prepare for interviews, resume, letter of interest and much more.

 - Make an appointment with a Office of Indigenous Student Success staff member to review this checklist.
 Stay in contact with Admissions staff members and other key university departments to ensure a successful college transition to NAU.